-Req # Requirement Description Threshold / Objective Alternative WIDS-WIP-1 A WIPS must be in place to monitor whenever a CSfC Solution uses a WLAN Access System IAW the Campus WLAN CP.
-0 Optional WIDS-WIP-2 A WIPS must be in place to monitor whenever a CSfC Solution uses a WLAN Access System to access the Outer Encryption Component within a controlled space.
-0 Optional WIDS-WIP-3 A WIPS must be used to prevent any unauthorized device from forming a network connection with an authorized whitelist device.
-0 Optional WIDS-WIP-4 A WIPS must be used to prevent any communication of an authorized whitelisted device if functioning outside of authorized use.
-0 Optional WIDS-WIP-5 If the AO and local policy requires, the WIPS must prevent any network connections from forming between any 0 Optional blacklisted devices.
+Req # Requirement Description Threshold / Objective Alternative WIDS-WIP-1 A WIPS must be in place to monitor a long-term (over 3 months) static CSfC Solution which uses a WLAN Access System IAW the Campus WLAN CP.
+0 Optional WIDS-WIP-2 A WIPS must be in place to monitor a long-term (over 3 months) static CSfC Solution which uses a WLAN Access System IAW the Mobile Access CP government private wireless use case within a controlled space.
+0 Optional WIDS-WIP-3 A WIPS must be used to prevent any unauthorized device from forming a network connection with an authorized Allowlisted device.
+0 Optional WIDS-WIP-4 A WIPS must be used to prevent any communication of an authorized Allowlisted device if functioning outside of authorized use.
+0 Optional WIDS-WIP-5 If the AO and local policy requires, the WIPS must prevent any network connections from forming between any Denylisted devices.
+0 Optional